McLaren MP4/8: Engine

 Honda had supplied McLaren with engines from 1988–92, the first four years where the team had dominated the drivers' and Constructors' Championships.
-However, Honda departed F1 after 1992 due to the worldwide recession and team principal Ron Dennis was unable to get a supply of Renault engines as a replacement.

-With Honda pulling out of the sport, McLaren had to make do with customer Ford V8 engines which had inferior power compared to the V10 Renaults found in their chief rival Williams, and even the higher-spec HBA8 Ford V8's used by Benetton.
-Because Benetton had a pre-existing contract as the Ford factory team, McLaren initially had to settle for a customer engine which lacked some of the technological advancements of Benetton's factory engine; McLaren did secure a supply of the higher spec Ford engines after the British Grand Prix.
+However, Honda departed Formula One after 1992 due to the worldwide recession and team principal Ron Dennis was unable to get a supply of Renault engines as a replacement.
+With Honda pulling out of the sport, McLaren had to make do with customer Ford V8 engines which had inferior power compared to the V10 Renaults found in their chief rival Williams, and even the higher-spec HBA8 Ford V8s used by Benetton.
+Because Benetton had a pre-existing contract as the Ford factory team, McLaren initially had to settle for a customer engine which lacked some of the technological advancements of Benetton's factory engine; McLaren did secure a supply of the higher spec Ford engines after the British Grand Prix for the rest of the season except for Belgium where the older engine was used in Andretti's car to stockpile newer engines for the rest of the season.
 The customer-spec Ford engine was only rated at around 680 hp compared to the 700 hp of the works Ford engine in the Benetton, and both were well down on the 760-780 hp Renault used by Williams and the 745 hp V12 Ferraris.

 1993 season

-Initially, Ayrton Senna was impressed by the car's handling and nimbleness, but he knew the customer Ford-Cosworth V8 to be underpowered compared to the Renault V10-powered Williams and he demanded a race-by-race contract at $1 million per Grand Prix, though others suggested that this was a marketing ploy between Senna and Ron Dennis to keep sponsors on edge and interested.
+Initially, Ayrton Senna was impressed by the car's handling and nimbleness, but he knew the customer Ford-Cosworth V8 to be underpowered compared to the Renault V10-powered Williams and he demanded a race-by-race contract at $1 million per Grand Prix, although others suggested that this was a marketing ploy between Senna and Ron Dennis to keep sponsors on edge and interested.
 Although the Ford-Cosworth V8 was lighter than the Renault V10, the power-to weight ratio of the Renault was greater than the Ford.

-However, the MP4/8 was competitive enough to achieve some remarkable successes.
-Even though rival Alain Prost was in the superior Williams FW15C, Senna's skill enabled him to lead the championship until after Canada, by winning 3 of the first 6 races, which consisted of his 2nd victory in Brazil, his 6th Monaco Grand Prix victory and one of his greatest drives in the rain-soaked 1993 European Grand Prix at Donington Park in England.
+The MP4/8 was competitive enough to achieve some remarkable successes.
+Even though rival Alain Prost was in the superior Williams FW15C, Senna's skill enabled him to lead the championship until after Canada, by winning 3 of the first 6 races, which consisted of his second victory in Brazil, his sixth Monaco Grand Prix victory, and one of his greatest drives in the rain-soaked 1993 European Grand Prix at Donington Park in England.
 Later in the season, the Frenchman asserted the dominance of his Williams to take the lead for good, while Senna fell off pace during the second half of the schedule and dropped to third place.
-While Prost clinched the championship with two races to spare, Senna went on to win the last two races in Japan and Australia.
-The Brazilian had five wins in total, and finished second in the Drivers' Championship to Alain Prost, whilst McLaren finished runners up to Williams in the Constructors' Championship.
+Although Prost clinched the championship with two races to spare, Senna went on to win the last two races in Japan and Australia.
+The Brazilian had five wins in total, and finished second in the Drivers' Championship to Prost, whilst McLaren finished runners up to Williams in the Constructors' Championship.